 So there you have it a few methods to try and improve the performance of your wireless router before you go and buy a new one.

 The hacks on this post cost virtually nothing and are kind of fun to try.
 But be realistically Wifi demands have significantly increased, and older routers just don’t cut it anymore so going out and buying a new router is probably your best bet.

 With today’s larger homes a single router will most likely not be sufficient.
 With smart appliances and building materials that are not Wi-Fi friendly all add to diminished Wi-Fi signal strength and will create a number of dead zones.

-A extender or a mess networks can give a good wifi signal over a larger area and reduce the number of areas with a weak wifi signal.
-The nice part is mess networks were formally for commercial use and very expensive, the price have been reduced, and there are many systems available for the average consumer.
+An extender or a mess networks can give a good wifi signal over a larger area and reduce the number of areas with a weak wifi signal.
+The nice part is mess networks were formally for commercial use and very expensive, the price has been reduced, and there are many systems available for the average consumer.
 See Amazon for mesh networks

 If you have a hack you would like to share.
 Put it in the comments below.

 Reviews to help you learn more about routers and streaming media players